BlackBerry and singer Alicia Keys to part ways

-TORONTO Jan 2 Alicia Keys and BlackBerry Ltd will cut ties at the end of January, just one year after the Grammy-winning singer-songwriter was hired as a "global creative director" for the struggling smartphone maker.
+TORONTO Alicia Keys and BlackBerry Ltd (BB.TO) will cut ties at the end of January, just one year after the Grammy-winning singer-songwriter was hired as a "global creative director" for the struggling smartphone maker.

 The Canadian company on Thursday confirmed the singer's upcoming departure.
 The move comes as BlackBerry retreats from the consumer market to focus on businesses, governments and other large organizations.